gfornax/LowPowerCANode/README.md

 ## Preparing the Arduino
 I propose using an Arduino mini as it comes WITHOUT the USB-serial converter which would consume power.
 Any clone will do of course.
 Firstly, we need to remove the LED or its resistor.
 Secondly, we also remove the linear power regulator which usually is a 3 or 5pin SOT23 device.
 I circled these parts in the picture.
 ![modules](/pics/modules.png)

 When finished, you can try any low power mode code example, the board should consume around 30-40uA in sleep mode.

 Note: You can also use a 8MHz variant at 3.3V, which will save you a bit more power while active.
-The difference while sleeping is neglegible compared to the CAN transceiver.
+The difference while sleeping is negligible compared to the CAN transceiver.
 Moreover, you will need a 5V rail for the transceiver anyway.

 ## Preparing the MCP2515 module
 The module I am using is a standard, inexpensive CAN bus shield that you can easily get.
 It uses the MCP2515 via SPI.
 To reduce the power consumption, we also remove R1 to disable the LED.

-Unfortunately, these modules mostly come with a TJA1050, which does NOT have a nice sleep mode.
+Unfortunately, these modules mostly come with a TJA1050, which does NOT have a nice silent mode.
 Remove it.
 We will replace it with a *TJA1051*.
 Before soldering it, bend the S pin (#8) up so it will not connect to the PCB.
 Now, you can either directly connect it to the Vcc pin (#3) if listen-only is sufficient or connect it to the S-output of the arduino (see below).